Tiamaroth/game-webapp/README.md

 and forwarding the  *find-match command*  to it via Hazelcast's IExecutorService.

-Then with "check-find-status" call is possible to check if the match has been found for the requested user
+Then with *check-find-status* call is possible to check if the match has been found for the requested user

 ### TODO